bitst0rm-pub/Formatter/README.md

     // Remember and restore cursor position, selections, selected
     // syntax and bookmarks each time a file is closed and re-opened.
     // This is helpful to resume your work from where you left off.
-    // It does not store sessions but only remembers the 4 mentioned items.
     "remember_session": true,

     // Configure the layout when opening new files.